Johnny Appleseed: Life

 According to Harper's New Monthly Magazine, toward the end of his career he was present when an itinerant missionary was exhorting an open-air congregation in Mansfield, Ohio.
 The sermon was long and severe on the topic of extravagance, because the pioneers were buying such indulgences as calico and imported tea.
-"Where now is there a man who, like the primitive Christians, is traveling to heaven barefooted and clad in coarse raiment?" the preacher repeatedly asked, until Johnny Appleseed, his endurance worn out, walked up to the preacher, put his bare foot on the stump that had served as a pulpit, and said, "Here's your primitive Christian!"
-The flummoxed sermonizer dismissed the congregation.
+"Where now is there a man who, like the primitive Christians, is traveling to heaven barefooted and clad in coarse raiment?" the preacher repeatedly asked, until Johnny Appleseed walked up to him, put his bare foot on the stump that had served as a pulpit, and said, "Here's your primitive Christian!"

-Author Rosella Rice, who met Chapman in his later years, stated in the 1863 History of Ashland County, Ohio:His personal appearance was as singular as his character.
+Author Rosella Rice met Chapman in his later years, and she stated in the 1863 History of Ashland County, Ohio:His personal appearance was as singular as his character.
 He was a small, "chunked" man, quick and restless in his motions and conversation; his beard, though not long, was unshaven, and his hair was long and dark, and his eye black and sparkling.
 He lived the roughest life, and often slept in the woods.
 His clothing was mostly old, being generally given to him in exchange for apple-trees.
-He went bare-footed, and often traveled miles through the snow in that way...[He] wore on his head a tin utensil which answered both as a cap and a mush pot...Historian Paul Aron argues, "Chapman was actually a successful businessman.
-He bought many of the parcels of land on which he planted his seeds and ultimately accumulated about twelve hundred acres across three states...He wore pauper's clothing by choice and not out of necessity."
+He went bare-footed, and often traveled miles through the snow in that way....
+[He] wore on his head a tin utensil which answered both as a cap and a mush pot.

+Historian Paul Aron wrote, "Chapman was actually a successful businessman.
+He bought many of the parcels of land on which he planted his seeds and ultimately accumulated about twelve hundred acres across three states....
+He wore pauper's clothing by choice and not out of necessity."

-Chapman would tell stories to children and spread New Church gospel to the adults, receiving in return a floor to sleep on for the night, and sometimes supper.
+Chapman would tell stories to children and spread New Church teachings to the adults, receiving in return a floor to sleep on for the night, and sometimes supper.
 Rice stated, "We can hear him read now, just as he did that summer day, when we were busy quilting upstairs, and he lay near the door, his voice rising denunciatory and thrilling—strong and loud as the roar of wind and waves, then soft and soothing as the balmy airs that quivered the morning-glory leaves about his gray beard.
-His was a strange eloquence at times, and he was undoubtedly a man of genius.
+His was a strange eloquence at times, and he was undoubtedly a man of genius."